MoonriseSoftwareCalifornia/Cosmos.Cms/README.md

 ## About Cosmos

-Cosmos is a hybrid application hosting platform that supports Angular, jQuery, React, Vue and other framework applications at the same time--on the same website.
-It also comes with a robust content management system.
+Cosmos is a hybrid application hosting platform that supports Angular, jQuery, React, Vue and other framework applications, and it also comes with a robust content management system.
+It is a true *mash-up* platform.

 It was built by the staff of the California Department of Technology as an open, cloud-first high performance platform built to host websites that hosts applications and general content during times of natural disasters and other emergencies.